One Briton killed and three injured in quad-cycle collision in New Zealand

 Inspector Brad Allen, Wellington district road policing manager, said in a statement: “The deceased was critically injured but died at the scene before they could be airlifted to hospital.
 Three other people, also on the bike, suffered serious injuries.

-“Police’s thoughts, aroha and condolences go out to the family and loved ones of the deceased.
+“Police’s thoughts, aroha (the Maori word for love) and condolences go out to the family and loved ones of the deceased.

 “The serious crash unit are conducting a scene examination and inquiries into the circumstances of the crash are ongoing.”